gjdass/whiteapi-express-ts/README.md

 ## Commands

 `npm` handles all the commands for the project.
 It uses `gulp` underneath for build and watch.

+**Note :** webpack may someday replace gulp in the project.
+It's [an issue](https://gitlab.gjdass.fr/gjdass/whiteapi-express-ts/issues/17) I created on the GitLab.

 ### Watch